The cornerstone of our community life is Shabbat.

 As a Messianic congregation, we enjoy a relaxed, God-and-community focused Shabbat.
 We come on Saturday without an agenda, simply a desire to meet with HaShem and His body on His appointed time of gathering and rest.

+We begin our main Shabbat worship service at 11:00am.
 Our Shabbat service combines some of the traditional liturgy and Torah service of the synagogue with a worship service and a message.
 The result is a kind of hybrid service that includes some of the richest and most powerful dynamics of both the traditional and modern.

 After service, we enjoy a meal, traditionally called "Oneg" which means delight.
 This is done potluck-style, and everyone is welcome to attend.
 Please read here for more information and dietary guidelines.